OpenNTI/nti.docs.platform.enduser/guide/features.rst

 some of our features.
 We will further explore these features throughout the guide.

-Supported Content:
+**Supported Content:**

-Hosted Text for Readings
+- Hosted Text for Readings
-PDFs, Slides, and Other Downloadable Materials
+- PDFs, Slides, and Other Downloadable Materials
-Videos (From Kaltura, Vimeo, YouTube, others)
+- Videos (From Kaltura, Vimeo, YouTube, Storyline, and others)
-Video Transcripts
+- Video Transcripts
-Assignments and Self-Assessments
+- Assignments and Self-Assessments
- Discussion Forums
+- Discussion Forums
- External Links
+- External Links
- Surveys and Polls
+- Surveys and Polls
- Timelines
+- Timelines
- Images and Video Reels
+- Images and Video Reels

-Communication:
+**Communication:**

-         Email Course
+- Email Course

-        Email Student
+- Email Student

-Notifications
+- Notifications

-Add a Contact
+- Add a Contact

-         Chat
+- Chat

-         Notes
+- Notes

-         Forums and Announcements
+- Forums and Announcements

-        Community Pages
+- Community Pages

-        Group Pages
+- Group Pages

-Assessing and Grading:
+**Assessing and Grading:**

-Review and Assess, and Grade
+- Review, Assess, and Grade

-         Filtering and Sorting
+- Filtering and Sorting

-Roster
+- Roster

-Grade Prediction
+- Grade Prediction

-Export Grades
+- Export Grades

-         Final Grades
+- Final Grades

-Reset or Excuse Grade
+- Reset or Excuse Grade

-         Assignment Feedback
+- Assignment Feedback

-         Assignment Download
+- Assignment Download

-Participation and Progress Participation and Progress Reports
+- Participation and Progress Reports

-         Gradebook Notifications
+- Gradebook Notifications

-Course Authoring:
+**Course Authoring:**

-         Add Units, Lessons, and Sections
+- Add Units, Lessons, and Sections

-Arrange, Organize, Add, and Edit Content
+- Arrange, Organize, Add, and Edit Content

-        Create an Assignment
+- Create an Assignment

-Create a Reading
+- Create a Reading